Individual Health Insurance Application – FAQ

 help you find the BEST plan that meets your needs and budget!
 Even if you

 have to pay us a consulting fee, it will provide you with peace of mind that you have looked at all options and found the one that will best meet your needs without calling every insurance carrier and doing all the research on your own.
+(Of course you can call the marketplace or an insurance carrier direct; however, neither may able to help explain plans and assist in picking the BEST plan that suits YOUR needs!

 Can I shop on my own for coverage?